real6769/script-bank/README.md

 *   ⚠️ Constantly falling for fake executor websites and catching viruses?

 ### 🛡️ The Solution is Here!
 No more worries!
-I've integrated the **official link of Xeno** — a powerful, all-in-one, and lightweight executor built for peak performance.
+I've integrated the **official link of Xeno** — a powerful, all-in-one, and lightweight executor built for peak performance in my website or my git

 ---